jenkinsci/github-checks-plugin/README.md

 ![GitHub Checks Plugin Cover](docs/images/github-checks-plugin-cover.png)

-This plugin helps Jenkins plugins publish checks to GitHub through [GitHub Checks API](https://docs.github.com/en/rest/reference/checks#runs).
+This plugin publishes checks to GitHub through [GitHub Checks API](https://docs.github.com/en/rest/reference/checks#runs).
 It implements the extension points defined in [Checks API Plugin](https://github.com/jenkinsci/checks-api-plugin).

 This plugin has been installed, alone with the [General API Plugin](https://github.com/jenkinsci/checks-api-plugin) on [ci.jenkins.io](https://ci.jenkins.io/Plugins) to help maintain over 1500 Jenkins plugins.
 You can take a look at the [action](https://github.com/jenkinsci/github-checks-plugin/runs/1025018883) for this repository or other plugin repositories under [Jenkins organization](https://github.com/jenkinsci) for the results.

 ## Features

-*Prerequsite: only GitHub App with proper permissions can publish checks, this [guide](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc) helps you authenticate your Jenkins as GitHub App.*
+*Prerequsite: only GitHub App with proper permissions can publish checks, this [guide](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc) helps you authenticate your Jenkins as a GitHub App.*

 ### Build Status Check